elastx/elx-docs/content/en/docs/dbaas/guides/backup-and-restore-cli.md

 > It is not recommended to specify the password via the above methods, and thus not listed here.
 For the password it is better to use a so called password file.
 By default the client checks the user's home directory for a file named `.pgpass`.
 Read more about the password file by going to the official documentation linked under [PostgreSQL Documentation](#postgresql-documentation).

 ### Restore
 To restore a database we will use the client `psql` which is also included in the PostgreSQL client package.
+It is recommended to use the same client version as your server version.

 #### Usage & example
 ```shell